[Originally posted on my Italian blog in 2010, updated for 2026]

 It’s a whole vibe.

-– Park Avenue Viaduct (above Pershing Square at Grand Central Terminal – technically closed to pedestrians, but a favorite among photographers)
+– Park Avenue Viaduct (above Pershing Square at Grand Central Terminal – technically closed to pedestrians, and a favorite among photographers)

 – Tudor City Overpass – iconic and cinematic